radiantlogic-v8/r1-saas/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 The output format for the access log is Text by default.
 The other output option is CSV.
 If you want the log content written to a database, you must enable the CSV output option and use the [Log2DB utility](#configuring-the-database-logging-utility-log2db).

->**Note – to turn off access logging, uncheck both the text and csv output options.**
+>[!note] to turn off access logging, uncheck both the text and csv output options.

 If you would like column name headers (descriptions) in the CSV file, check the “Add Column Name Headers to CSV Logging” option.